unified-doc/unified-doc-dom/readme.md

 - [Development](#development)

 ## Intro
-[unified-doc][] provides a set of unified document APIs to streamline working with content across varying types.  `unified-doc-dom` extends a set of useful browser/DOM-based APIs for documents that are managed by `unified-doc`.
+`unified-doc` provides a set of unified document APIs to streamline working with content across varying types.  `unified-doc-dom` extends a set of useful browser/DOM-based APIs for documents that are rendered with `unified-doc`.

 With `unified-doc-dom`, we can easily
 - highlight and emphasize marked elements in a document.
-- easily convert and save supported file formats.
+- convert and save supported file formats.
-- capture text selections and create compatible mark data usable by `unified-doc`.
+- capture text selections and create `Mark` data compatible with `unified-doc`.
+- extend future features to all document types supported by `unified-doc`.
 - evolve with interoperable web technologies.

 ## Spec